zavalab/ADAM_Documentation/dashboard_run_model.md

 </p>

 <p>
     Notice that the model status is <b>Data Required</b>.
 That is because only steps 1 - 4 are completed for a copied model.
-You may click through the completed steps to view the model data, but in order to run the model, you must complete step 5.
+You may click through the completed steps to view the model data, but to run the model, you must complete step 5.
 Do this by selecting <b>Generate Transportation Routes</b>.
 The other options will be explained in the next tutorial.
 </p>

 <img src="Pictures\Dashboard_tutorials\run_model\step5.png">